 - Lots of the eucalyptus trees are lit up with green and blue along the medians and the parks that line the harbor.

 - There’s a HUGE Happy HarborDays welcome light display as you come to the entrance of the harbor.
 2017 also featured a whale here.
-But this year, you’ll also see a bobblehead Santa there.
+In 2018, it was a bobblehead Santa there.

 - In 2017, there was a shark stand over by Waterman’s restaurant — in 2018, there was a Candy Cane heart display.